Arrow Icon

 • Most clients are used to paying professional services by the hour

-While hourly fees for planning may have the lowest adoption, they do have some benefits, primarily in their simplicity.
+While hourly planning fees may have the lowest adoption, they do have some benefits, primarily in their simplicity.
 It’s easy to see exactly what’s being delivered in exchange for what’s being paid.
-Other professional services firms, like law firms, have been billing by the hour for a long time, so many clients may be familiar with this pricing method and understand they’re paying for their planners time.
+Other professional services firms, like law firms, have been billing by the hour for a long time, so many clients may be familiar with this pricing method and understand they’re paying for their planner’s time.

 Cons: